nariches/CS340-Tweeter/README.md

 Tweeter Android App

-Allows a user to post statuses, check their feed and story, and follow other users Written in Java using Android Studio and used Amazon AWS (Lambda, API Gateway, DynamoDB) for the back end
+Allows a user to post statuses, check their feed and story, and follow other users Written in Java using Android Studio
+Uses Amazon AWS (Lambda, API Gateway, DynamoDB, Amazon SQS) for the back end

 Completed for CS 340 at Brigham Young University